Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Caulking Floating Panels

-Some cabinet doors have floating panels, which is when the center panel has some movement.
-There is a debate about whether floating panels should be caulked or left alone.
+Some cabinet doors have floating panels.
+These panels usually have more movement than non-floating panels.
+There is a debate whether floating panels should be caulked or left alone.

 Some believe the caulk will crack and ruin the painted door, while others have no problems caulking these panels.
-I've personally been caulking floating panels on cabinet doors for many years, and I've never had any issues with this.
+My recommendation is to not caulk the panels, floating or not.
+I caulked floating panels on cabinet doors for many years and never had a problem until I started having problems from wood expanding and causing cracks.
+If you decide to caulk them, make sure you use flexible caulk.
+The safer bet is to leave them alone.

 Apply Two Coats of Primer